erikacb/UtilTools/README.md

 # UtilTools

-Some tools that I use in my iOS apps
+Some tools that I use in my iOS apps.
+Just put the files inside your project folder.

 H3 CryptographUtil

-First:
 ```objective-c
 #import "CryptographUtil.h"
 ```

-Then:
+Using:
 ```objective-c
 NSString *keyString = @"YOUR_KEY";
 NSString *dataString = @"YOUR_DATA;"